Gamer2020/pokeemerald-vscode/README.md

 "mgba_file": "/mnt/c/Tools/Program Files/mGBA.exe",
 ```

 For source level debugging, you will also need the arm-none-eabi-gdb.exe file from DevkitARM.
-Edit the below in launch.json to match your location.
+Edit the below line in settings.json to match your location.

 ```
-"gdbpath": "C:/Tools/arm-none-eabi-gdb/arm-none-eabi-gdb.exe"
+"gdb_file": "C:/Tools/arm-none-eabi-gdb/arm-none-eabi-gdb.exe",
 ```

 # Linux